-Brooklyn Bridge Park is an 85-acre post-industrial waterfront site stretching 1.3 miles along Brooklyn’s East River edge.
-The site spans from Jay Street, north of the Manhattan Bridge, to Pier 6 and Atlantic Avenue in the south.
-The site is long and narrow with a crenulated edge formed by its reclaimed piers.
+Brooklyn Bridge Park is an 85-acre post-industrial waterfront site 1.3 miles along Brooklyn’s East River.
+The Park runs from Jay Street, north of the Manhattan Bridge, to Pier 6 and Atlantic Avenue in the south.
+The site is long and narrow with a jagged edge formed by its piers.

 To learn more about the dynamic history of the Brooklyn waterfront and the origins of BBP, click here.

 Brooklyn Bridge Park has been the result of extensive planning and community advocacy for many decades.